OpenRiskNet/home/openshift/certificates/README.md

 1. OpenShift ACME also creates a secret for the certificate so that it can be used for other purposes (this secret is not currently used directly by the route).
 1. OpenShift ACME updates the certificate before it expires and updates the route definition and secrets.

-The net effect of this it is very simple to get your routes secured using TLS.
+The net effect of this is that it is very simple to get your routes secured using TLS.
 You don't need to do anything other than add the appropriate annotation to your route definition.

 ## Deploy OpenShift ACME